Izziboi/Food_Drug_Prediction/README.md

 ![fig4](https://user-images.githubusercontent.com/44449730/157500350-5448bfd6-40e6-4544-be4e-da5723114155.JPG)<br>

-**- pairing():** This function takes the average of each list in the resultant list of lists from the 'list_diffs' function.
+- **pairing():** This function takes the average of each list in the resultant list of lists from the 'list_diffs' function.
 Each of these average values is paired with its corresponding name label.
 The idea is that the most likely substance would have an average value very close to the threshold (100 in this case).<br>
 It takes the output of the 'list_diffs' function as a constant parameter (shown above) and returns a list of pairs of lists containing the average values and their corresponding object name labels.
 See below.<br>

 ![fig5](https://user-images.githubusercontent.com/44449730/157500834-3dbfa017-3940-4d8b-a4d8-5f313849764a.JPG)<br>

-**- collections():** This function carries out the prediction proper, by comparing the individual average values with a range, set with 'min' and 'max' variables.<br>
+- **collections():** This function carries out the prediction proper, by comparing the individual average values with a range, set with 'min' and 'max' variables.<br>
 **Note: The value of these variables can be changed at will.** They determine how many substances that can be suggested as the likely matching substances each time a prediction is made.<br>
 This function takes 'div_lists' as a constant parameter.
 It is the output of the 'pairing' function shown above.<br>
 It returns the following:<br>